 Frequently Asked Questions

 Currently, there are no natural treatments that effectively eliminate calcified fibroids.
-However, you can support your body and alleviate symptoms both before and after fibroid treatment by maintaining a healthy diet and lifestyle habits.
+However, you can support your body and alleviate symptoms before and after fibroid treatment through a healthy diet and lifestyle habits.
 Learn more about natural remedies for managing fibroids

-What happens if you leave a calcified fibroid untreated?
+What happens if you leave a calcified uterine fibroid untreated?

-A calcified fibroid is already at the end of its lifecycle, so it is unlikely to continue growing.
+A calcified fibroid is already at the end of its lifecycle and is unlikely to continue growing.
 As such, if it is not causing symptoms, it might not require treatment.

-However, if the fibroid is causing symptoms following the onset of calcification, your doctor will likely recommend treatment to alleviate your discomfort, as it may not resolve on its own.
+However, if the fibroid causes symptoms following the onset of calcification, your doctor will likely recommend calcified fibroid treatment to alleviate your discomfort, as it may not resolve on its own.
 Untreated calcified fibroids can lead to serious issues such as chronic pain, heavy bleeding, and difficulty with bowel movements.
 Therefore, it is crucial to see a fibroid specialist if you are experiencing symptoms.

 How are calcified fibroids diagnosed?

-Doctors can identify a calcified fibroid using medical imaging tests, such as MRIs and ultrasound exams.
-Your doctor will also discuss your symptoms and health history.
+Doctors can identify a calcified uterine fibroid using medical imaging tests, such as MRIs and ultrasound exams.
+Your doctor will also discuss your symptoms and health history during the appointment

 When should I see a doctor?

-If you have fibroid symptoms, make an appointment with a fibroid specialist as soon as possible.
-Whether you have a calcifying or normal uterine fibroid, an experienced fibroid doctor can give you an accurate diagnosis and develop a treatment plan that’s right for you.
+If you notice any calcified fibroid symptoms, make an appointment with a fibroid specialist as soon as possible.
+Whether you have a calcifying or normal uterine fibroid, an experienced fibroid doctor can provide an accurate diagnosis and develop the best treatment plan for you.

 Don’t Suffer Another Day